Documentation / Scanner

 The day before major events, switch Scanner to defensive mode.
 Raise Conviction to 85+ for extreme selectivity.
 Use Daily Conservative model exclusively, avoiding Hourly models during event uncertainty.
 Keep Alignment at WITH and Colors at Green or Yellow for highest-quality setups only.
 Exit all swing positions by 3 PM the day before the event to eliminate overnight exposure.

-Don’t enter new swing trades that would hold through the event, limiting activity to day trades only that close by 3:30 PM.
-Reduce position size by 50% on any trades taken, using 1% risk instead of normal 2%.
-On the day of the event before the release, avoid trading entirely until announcement passes.
-Wait at least 15 minutes after announcement for initial volatility to settle before reviewing Scanner.
+Don’t enter new swing trades that would hold through the event; limit activity to day trades that close by 3:30 PM.
+Reduce position size by 50% on any trades taken, using 1% risk instead of the normal 2%.
+On the day of the event, avoid trading until the announcement passes.
+Wait at least 15 minutes after the announcement for initial volatility to settle before reviewing Scanner.

-Check VIX immediately after release, and if VIX spikes more than 10% from pre-event levels, sit out rest of the entire day as volatility likely remains too high for reliable signals.
+Check VIX immediately after release.
+If VIX spikes more than 10% from pre-event levels, sit out the rest of the day, as volatility likely remains too high for reliable signals.
 After event releases, wait until 9:45-10:00 AM for directional clarity before entering positions.
-Trade only 85+ conviction signals as lower-quality setups remain prone to failure in post-event conditions.
-Use Daily Conservative exclusively with its wider stops that accommodate post-event volatility.
-Close all positions by end of day rather than holding overnight, as secondary reactions often occur following session.
+Trade only 85+ conviction signals, as lower-quality setups remain prone to failure in post-event conditions.
+Use Daily Conservative exclusively for its wider stops that accommodate post-event volatility.
+Close all positions by end of day rather than holding overnight, as secondary reactions often occur the following session.

 Example FOMC day workflow: Tuesday afternoon before Wednesday 2 PM announcement, exit 3 open swing positions at 2:30 PM locking in +$420 profit with no new entries.
 Wednesday at 2:00 PM FOMC announces rates unchanged and SPY spikes 1.2% in 5 minutes on initial reaction.
 By 2:15 PM VIX has dropped from 19 to 16 showing stabilization.
 At 2:30 PM check Scanner and find MSFT LONG signal with 86 conviction using Daily Conservative.
 Enter 120 shares targeting exit by 3:45 PM, producing +$240 profit before exiting everything at close.
 No overnight holds during event week.